Child Custody Lawyers

 A permanent custody award is never completely permanent.
 There are many changes that can take place that will change the circumstances and may warrant a change in custody status.
 Changing your status to joint or sole custody could be warranted in certain circumstances and situations.

-If you have questions as to your rights in modifying a permanent child custody judgment, contact one of our Child Custody Attorneys.
+If you have questions as to your rights in modifying a permanent child custody judgment, contact one of our Jacksonville Child Custody lawyers.